 The thickness and rigidity of the archwires determines the force that is generated onto the teeth.
 Usually, flexible wires are used initially to gradually align the teeth followed by using rigid wires (like stainless steel) to bring about major orthodontic movements of teeth.

 Also commonly known as rubber bands, these are simply elastics that are used for holding archwires into their places in the brackets.
 Ligatures come in a variety of colors and patients can choose the color of their ligatures at every appointment, when they are replaced with fresh ones.

 How do metal braces work?

 The metal brackets are attached to the teeth directly with the help of the bonding agent.

-Earlier metal bands were used on which the metal brackets were welded and these bands were cemented separately on each tooth surface.
-But this is outdated as it was not at all esthetically pleasant.
+Several years ago metal bands had been used on which the metal brackets were welded and these bands were cemented separately on each tooth surface.
+But this is outdated, as it was not at all esthetically pleasant.

 Archwire is a wire available in different dimensions and shapes in different cross sections which are inserted in the bracket slots, secured with a ligature wire/ elastic ligature ties.

 Basically these archwire are the component of the entire assembly that delivers the force required for the movement of the teeth, that is why they are the active component.
 The ligature ties and the brackets bonded to the teeth are the passive components.

 The archwire passes from all the bracket slots and extends till the molar teeth (rear teeth) which forms the anchorage unit and attached to the molars with the buccal tube which is bonded on the anchorage unit.
 They are called anchorage unit because they are multirooted teeth and they firmly hold the archwire and act by pulling the front teeth without any change or slight change in position of themselves.